np2048/Trots/linux/path-add.md

 Where:
 - /the/path/you/need/ — is the path that you need to add to the PATH variable

-Full guide dedicted to this topic on the official *Fish shell* site:
+Full guide dedicated to this topic on the official *Fish shell* site:
 [https://fishshell.com/docs/current/tutorial.html#path](https://fishshell.com/docs/current/tutorial.html#path)